Special Educational Needs & Disabilities (SEND)

 Working in Partnership with Parents and Professionals

 We work with many professionals, including Equality and Inclusion Advisors, Specialist Teachers, Speech and Language Therapists, Physiotherapists, Occupational Therapists, Portage Workers and Special Educational Needs Inclusion Funding Practitioners.
 Together with parents and professionals, we set Specific, Measurable, Achievable, Realistic and Timebound (SMART) targets for each child and help them to achieve them.
-We have a Special Educational Needs and Disabilities Coordinator (Shane), an English as Additional Languages Champion (Radka) and a Positive Behaviour Management Champion (Carly).
+We have a Special Educational Needs and Disabilities Coordinator and Positive Behaviour Management Champion (Shane), and a Communication and Language and English as Additional Language Champion (Radka).
 Staff members and parents can meet with them for advice and support.

 At Hythe Bay Nursery Children’s Centre Nursery, we follow a Graduated Approach: